jakob-fyi/ng-adv/demos/10-optimization/01-optimizing/optimize-angular/src/assets/markdown/lighthouse.md

-Explain Lighthouse:

-- Audit
-- KPIs
+- Explain Lighthouse Auditing and KPIs